-3.1 Representativity of the measurement
+3.1 Reliability of the measurement

-The breath alcohol analyser shall be able to guarantee that the measurement result is representative of the alcohol concentration present in the end expiratory air.
+The breath alcohol analyser shall be designed such that a measurement result is representative of the alcohol concentration present in the end expiratory breath.

-In order to demonstrate the conformity to this requirement the breath alcohol analyser shall fulfil the requirements in 3.2.3 and the tests in A.6.
+In order to demonstrate the conformity to this requirement the breath alcohol analyser shall fulfil the requirements in 3.2.3 and the tests in A.5.